Contingencyy/VulkanRenderer/README.md

 # VulkanRenderer

 This is my study project, starting from September 2023, for a whole semester.
-The goal is to utilize the Vulkan graphics API to create a renderer that creates realistic and stunning real-time renders of cars and other objects with clear-coat pbr materials, utilizing raytraced shadows and reflections, but rasterization will be used for the rest of the rendering.
+The goal is to utilize the Vulkan graphics API to create a renderer that creates realistic and stunning real-time renders of cars and other objects with clear-coat pbr materials, utilizing raytraced shadows and reflections, rasterization will be used for everything else.

 ## Current features
 - Physically-based rendering